brettkromkamp/awesome-knowledge-management/README.md

 ![Isometric classroom](resources/isometric-classroom.png)

-> A curated list of awesome resources related to the [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_Graph) space.
+> A curated list of amazingly awesome articles, websites and resources about the combined knowledge graph and knowledge management space in general, and in particular around the development of [Contextualise](https://www.contextualise.dev/) &mdash; the knowledge management application that I am developing.

+The knowledge graph (KG) represents a collection of interlinked descriptions of entities &mdash; real-world objects, events, situations or abstract concepts &mdash; where:

+- Descriptions have a formal structure that allows both people and computers to process them in an efficient and unambiguous manner;
+- Entity descriptions contribute to one another, forming a network, where each entity represents part of the description of the entities, related to it.

 ## Contents